Choosing a Fashion Design School

 Because fashion design is a highly competitive job market, education level can make the difference between otherwise equally qualified candidates.

 In fact, education makes you a more appealing job candidate in any field.
 According to the U.S. Census Bureau, bachelor's degree holders earn almost twice as much as those with only a high school diploma.
+The U.S. Bureau of Labor Statistics says, on its Education Pays, 2021 page, those with a high school diploma earn on average $781 a week, while those with a bachelor's degree earn an average of $1,305 weekly.

 No matter how talented you are, fashion design school can be a valuable experience.
 It can give you opportunities to make industry contacts, polish your construction techniques and learn new fashion design software and programs.